SilviuManea/Angular_2_Tutorial/README.md

 Lesson-19 - Directives Introduction( using ngClass - attribute directive - changes an atribute:color,etc)) and ngIf ( structural directive - changes the structure of the html code)

 Lesson-20 - NgFor(atructural directive) - allows us to loop trough data and output multiple series of html tags for each one of those data items.

+Lesson-21 - Pipes - how we can use them to change the output of our data to the end-user, pipes just affect how our data outputs to the screen.